Academic Policies and General Regulations

 Transfer of Credit and Course Waivers

-Transfer of credit from another approved institution of higher learning will be allowed if it is graduate work done after the completion of a bachelor's program and completed prior to entering Fairfield University.
+Transfer of credit from another approved institution of higher learning may be allowed if it is graduate work done after the completion of a bachelor's program, completed prior to entering Fairfield University, and not applied toward a prior, awarded academic credential.

-No more than six credits may be transferred.
-Transfer credit will be considered for graduate coursework earned with a grade of B or better.
+No more than six credits may be transferred in a 30-39 credit hour program.
+No more than nine credits may be transferred in a 40-59 credit hour program.
+No more than twelve credits may be transferred in a 60 credit hour or more program.
+Transfer credits are subject to program director approval.
+Exceptions may apply regarding transfer credits.
+Graduate students are responsible for being familiar with the standards applicable to their program as set out in appropriate handbooks and manuals.
+Transfer credit will be considered for graduate coursework earned with a grade of B (3.00) or better.
 An official transcript of the work done must be received before a decision will be made on approving the transfer.

 Graduation and Commencement